The Pros and Cons of an ILIT: Is It the Right Move for Your Legacy?

 Strategic Flexibility: You Don’t Have to Choose All or Nothing

 You can have multiple policies.
-Some inside an ILIT for protection.
-Others outside for flexibility.
+Some are inside an ILIT for protection.
+Others are outside for flexibility.

 You can even set up an ILIT without funding it right away.
 That way, you’re prepared to act when needed.
 This hybrid approach lets you keep access to your cash value today while still having a plan for transferring wealth tax-efficiently.